Getting to Dahab

 The boat taxi will drop you off at Ras Abu Qalum, another awesome snorkeling spot with beachfront cafes.
 You could hang out here for a bit, or head straight to Blue Lagoon on one of the many pickup taxis that wait there.
 Don’t forget to haggle the price!
 Never take the first price they offer for a taxi ride.
 It’s usually much higher than it needs to be.
 Follow your gut.

 The stars at Blue Lagoon at night are incredible, and on a good clear night, you can even see the Milky Way!
-There’s tons of kite surfers you can watch doing their thing in this area, and there are even lessons offered here if you want to give it a go!
+There’s tons of kite surfers you can watch surfing in the lagoon, and there are even lessons offered here if you want to give it a go!
 I don’t recommend going to Blue Lagoon if you aren’t into bare bones traveling.
 There’s a few cafes and restaurants, one market, and not a lot of variety.
 Even the bathrooms were very simple open-roof toilets that don’t have full plumbing.
 I recommend bringing your own toilet paper, hand soap, and sanitizer when you visit here, because these items are not readily available.
 Other than those small, easily overcome quirks, Blue Lagoon is a must-see destination for travelers and backpackers.

 Our Favorite Restaurant in Dahab